 2. Introduction of New, Non-Breaking Events

-// New IoT feature - add new event type
+// New IoT feature - add a NEW task; nothing existing changes

 });